 EPICORE Centre is involved in the full range of activities necessary for the conduct of clinical trials, including protocol design, case report forms design, database creation, study management, implementation, site coordination (for multicentre trials), data management, and analysis.

 We are involved in a large number of single centre, and multicentre trials.
-EPICORE Centre is also the home of the Centre for Community Pharmacy Research and Interdisciplinary Strategis (COMPRIS).
+EPICORE Centre is also the home of the Centre for Community Pharmacy Research and Interdisciplinary Strategies (COMPRIS).

 To serve the Faculty and our community by generating new knowledge in the areas of health and health care through the design, execution and analysis of clinical trials, health outcomes research and epidemiologic studies.

 “I was introduced to Ross Tsuyuki and the EPICORE Centre through the University Hospital Foundation, to help with development of a clinical trial to examine the impact and effectiveness of introducing a nurse practitioner for treatment of people with multiple sclerosis.
 The experience of working with EPICORE to develop a MS clinical trial, come up with relevant outcome measures, considering practicalities of clinical trial logistics has been invaluable to a clinician such as myself.
-EPICORE has provided the support and structure to design, then carry out a clinical trial.
-We will be starting trial recruitment in the upcoming few months, and I am confident that we will meet our goals and provide valuable outcomes that are useful in the health care delivery to MS patients.”
+EPICORE has provided the support and structure to design, then carry out a clinical trial.”

 “EPICORE was responsible for designing the final CRFs, development of the database, interacting with the sites for data submission and entering the data into the database.
 To date, the recruitment closed as of September 2016 and the CRF data is entered.
 The laboratory data will be transferred over in the near future.”